MichaelBEspinoza/PowerBI-Portfolio/README.md

 ### **2. HR Employee Analytics Dashboard**
 A human resources dashboard focused on analyzing employee distribution, performance, and salary insights across the organization.
 This report provides a clear overview of workforce demographics and departmental structure.
+This dashboard was created during my second Power BI class at DaxusLatam as part of a certification program.

 **Key insights included:**
 - ✔️ Total number of active employees